-US faulted over designating election systems infrastructure
+US move to secure election systems meets criticism

 - What the national media are saying after 'revitalized' Seahawks beat Lions in NFL playoffs

+McCormick said Homeland Security ignored commissioners’ requests to delay a decision until there is more discussion.
+She called the move an example of “federal overreach” and said she will ask President-elect Donald Trump to review the decision.

+The commission itself was apparently hacked after the election and the involved server remains offline.
+McCormick said no information was compromised.

 Johnson’s announcement came hours after U.S. intelligence agencies released a declassified report that said Russian President Vladimir Putin ordered an influence campaign aimed at the U.S. presidential election.
+The report said Russian intelligence services had “obtained and maintained access to elements of multiple U.S. state or local electoral boards,” but didn’t elaborate.

-There was no evidence the operation affected any vote tallies.
+The report also said there was no evidence the operation affected any vote tallies.

+The designation allows for sensitive security information that’s shared with DHS to be withheld from the public, which U.S. officials say will allow for frank discussions that would prevent bad actors from learning about vulnerabilities.
+DHS would also be able to grant security clearances when appropriate and provide more detailed threat information to states.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.